qtc-de/container-arsenal/car/resources/containers/neo4j/README.md

 While this is a reasonable amount of saved memory, I decided to stick with the base image.
 No matter if ``200MB`` or ``500MB``, both images are quite large, but the official image is more likely to being reused by other tools or containers.
-Therfore, even using the larger image could be more memory saving in the long term.
+Therefore, even using the larger image could be more memory saving in the long term.
 Custom builds with certain files being removed may break in some edge cases.
 Missing a vulnerability because the database did not work as expected would be a great issue.